childscreen

-If you’ve ever experienced a tired sensation in your eyes, headaches, blurry vision, dry eye, or neck/shoulder pain after using a digital device, you’ve most certainly experienced digital eye strain.
-As students embark on distance learning once again, opthamologists predict that eye strain will increase
+If you’ve ever experienced a tired sensation in your eyes, headaches, blurred vision, dry eye, or shoulder/neck pain after using a digital device, you’ve most certainly experienced digital eye strain.
+As students embark on distance learning once again, ophthalmologists predict that eye strain will increase

 What Causes Digital Eye Strain?